chipxsd/stream-based-sync/stream-based-sync.md

 user **percieved** while creating them, then the total order comes out of the question.
-Events need to be reconciled with the model in the same order as the events were generated by the clients, and not in the order as they were published on the stream.
+Events need to be reconciled with the model in the same order as the events were generated by the clients, and not in the order as they were published in the stream.
 I know, it's hard wrapping your head around that statement.
-So, does that mean that different clients may see different order?
+So, does that mean that different clients may see a different order?
 That’s exactly what that means.

-Due to the fact that the generated `Sync.Events` is the **effect** of user responding to the UI and taking action, basically requires the `Sync.Events` to be applied onto the model under the same condition it was in when the events were generated by the author.
+Due to the fact that the generated `Sync.Events` is the **effect** of the user responding to the UI and taking action, basically requires the `Sync.Events` to be applied onto the model under the same condition it was in when the events were generated by the author.